AradhyaMaheshwari-bit/ApexPlanet-Data-Immersion-Wrangling/README.md

-# 📊 ApexPlanet Internship – Task 1: Data Immersion & Wrangling
+# 📊 Data Immersion & Wrangling

 ## 📌 Project Overview

-This project was completed as part of the **ApexPlanet Data Analytics Internship – Task 1**.

 The objective of this task is to understand the provided sales dataset, identify data quality issues, clean and transform the data, and prepare an analysis-ready dataset using **Python** and **Pandas**.